A process or set of rules to be followed in calculations or other problem-solving operations with a computer.

 The best solution out of all the possible solutions.

 A quantifiable target value or range for a project or feature of a project.

 Doing something repeatedly, often to make it better.

-The best solution within a neighbourhood of solutions that are slightly different, but still worse than the global optimum.
+The best solution within a group of solutions that are slightly different, but still worse than the global optimum.

 Using two or more objectives when optimizing a solution.

-Maximizing or minimizing some mathematical function to arrive at the best possible solution to a problem.
+Maximizing or minimizing a mathematical function to arrive at the best possible solution to a problem.

 Enter a desired number of results and design algorithm and make the computer generate solutions.